Yoav666s/dnd-wiki/collections/_rules/adventuring.md

 This section covers the basics of the adventuring life, from the mechanics of movement to the complexities of social interaction.
 The rules for resting are also in this section, along with a discussion of the activities your character might pursue between adventures.

-Whether adventurers are exploring a dusty dungeon or the complex relationships of a royal court, the game follows a natural rhythm, as outlined in the book’s introduction:
+Whether adventurers are exploring a dusty dungeon or the complex relationships of a royal court, the game follows a natural rhythm, as outlined in the book's introduction:

 1. The DM describes the environment.
 1. The players describe what they want to do.
 1. The DM narrates the results of their actions.

-Typically, the DM uses a map as an outline of the adventure, tracking the characters’ progress as they explore dungeon corridors or wilderness regions.
-The DM’s notes, including a key to the map, describe what the adventurers find as they enter each new area.
-Sometimes, the passage of time and the adventurers’ actions determine what happens, so the DM might use a timeline or a flowchart to track their progress instead of a map.
+Typically, the DM uses a map as an outline of the adventure, tracking the characters' progress as they explore dungeon corridors or wilderness regions.
+The DM's notes, including a key to the map, describe what the adventurers find as they enter each new area.
+Sometimes, the passage of time and the adventurers' actions determine what happens, so the DM might use a timeline or a flowchart to track their progress instead of a map.

 # Time
 In situations where keeping track of the passage of time is important, the DM determines the time a task requires.
 The DM might use a different time scale depending on the context of the situation at hand.
 In a dungeon environment, the adventurers' movement happens on a scale of minutes.
 It takes them about a minute to creep down a long hallway, another minute to check for traps on the door at the end of the hall, and a good ten minutes to search the chamber beyond for anything interesting or valuable.